CompOmics/compomics.github.io/pages/peptide-shaker/wiki/PeptideShakerCLI.md

 -log                       Folder where the log files are written.

 -use_log_folder            Use the log folder.
-0: write to standard output,
+0: write logs and errors to standard output,
                            1: use the log folder.
 Default: 1.
 ```